 Why do I believe this is this not painted by Levina Teerlinc as suggested by Dr David Starkey?
 Nowhere on any of the works identified to date as being by Teerlinc have this style of writing on them.
 However, there are those that emanate from the Horenbout workshop that do.
 Teerlinc arrived in England in the mid 1540s and while she appears in the royal accounts from 1546 onwards until 1549.
-From then until late 1550, early 1551 she, and her husband, were out of England and did not return until long after the Dudley/Robsart wedding, when Teerlinc again features in the accounts when she is recorded as having painted an image of the Princess Elizabeth.
+From then until late 1550 or early 1551, she and her husband, were out of England and did not return until long after the Dudley/Robsart wedding when Teerlinc again features in the accounts where she is recorded as having painted an image of the Princess Elizabeth.

 E323: Court of Augmentations: Treasurer’s Accounts 1536 – 1834;

 E403:Exchequer of Receipts, Issue Rolls & Registers c1216 – 1834;

 E36: Exchequer: Treasury of Receipts: Miscellaneous Books: Edward I – George II.